-The 2018 year of account remains open at 31 December 2020.
+The 2018 year of account remains open at 31 December 2021.

-21. Retirement benefit schemes
+20. Retirement benefit schemes

-The Canopius group service company operates a defined contribution schemes for all qualifying employees.
+The Canopius Group service company operates a defined contribution scheme for all qualifying employees.
 The funds of the scheme are administered by third parties and are held separately.
 Pension contributions relating to staff working on behalf of the Syndicate are charged to the Syndicate and included within net operating expenses.
-The total expense charged to the Syndicate's income statement for the year ended 31 December 2020 in respect of these was £39k (2019: £114k).
+The total expense charged to the Syndicate's income statement for the year ended 31 December 2021 in respect of these was £21k (2020: £39k).

-22. Related parties
+21. Related parties

 Lloyd's market regulations require that a Managing Agent be responsible for engaging underwriting staff and managing the affairs of each syndicate at Lloyd's on behalf of the Syndicate members.
-The Managing Agent of the Syndicate is Canopius Managing Agents Limited following the novation from AmTrust Syndicates Limited ('ASL') on 1 October 2019 as part of Canopius' acquisition of AmTrust's non-life Lloyd's operations.
+The Managing Agent of the Syndicate is Canopius Managing Agents Limited ('CMA').